Stidner/api-docs/source/index.html.md

     "order_id": "ZWU2Mjc0NmYtMDRiMy00ZFOZLTgzNWYtZDU5MGJmZjJmNjQ0",
     "discount_code": "100KR-SALE",
     "name": "100kr sale!",
-    "description": "Save 100 SEK on all orders more than 500 SEK.", "artno": "discount_100530",
+    "description": "Save 100 SEK on all orders of more than 500 SEK.", "artno": "discount_100530",
     "amount": "10000"
 }
 ```

-As said above, this is the merchant's part to handle; all the
-converting, processing, etc is in your hands.
-Stidner Checkout will
+As said above, this is the merchant's part to handle; all the converting, processing, etc is for the merchant to do.
-simply take the amount returned here, and internally subtract it from the order's
+Stidner Checkout will just take the amount returned here, and internally subtract it from the order's total cost.
-total cost.
+<br/><br/>

-If the discount code was successful, your system should send back
-everything it received in the above POST, plus adding on the
+*If the discount code was valid*, the merchant's system should send back everything it received in the previous POST,
-following:
+and add on the following:

-1. An article number for the discount,
+1. An article number for the discount code,
 2. the name and description of the discount code, and
 3. how much currency to subtract from the order.

 > Example response (**DENIAL**):